7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 So which toys actually deliver?
 Here’s my research-backed list of the 7 best interactive cat toys for indoor cats in 2026.

-What Makes a Cat Toy Actually 'Interactive'?
+What Makes a Cat Toy Truly “Interactive”?

-- Provides mental stimulation – Not just physical exercise
+- Provides mental stimulation — not just physical exercise

 Static toys that just sit there?
 Those are decorations.
 The toys on this list?
 They’re hunting machines.